Free Dev Day — June 25 — Virtual

 Staged Customer Stream Outbound View

 Does the output look good?
 Well done!
-We've built our staging/inbound pipeline, ready to accommodate streaming data with defined business keys, hash keys, and hash diffs that we are going to use in our Raw Data Vault.
+We've built our staging/inbound pipeline, ready to accommodate streaming data with defined business keys, hash keys, and hash diffs that we'll use in our Raw Vault.
 Let's move on to the next step!

 Build: Data Vault - Raw Vault